strukturag/nextcloud-spreedme/README.md

 Your server has to be available via HTTPS.
 If your Nextcloud server is not using SSL/TLS yet, you need to [enable SSL now](https://docs.nextcloud.com/server/9/admin_manual/installation/source_installation.html#enabling-ssl-label).

 1. Place this app in the **apps/** folder of your Nextcloud installation.
 Make sure the directory of this app is named `spreedme`.
+2. Enable this Nextcloud app by browsing to **/index.php/settings/apps**
+3. Open the Nextcloud admin settings page (**/index.php/settings/admin#goto-spreed.me**) in your browser and configure this app:
+   1. Click on **Generate new shared secret**.
+It will output a random string which you will need in of the next steps.
+Copy it to your clipboard.
+   2. Click on **Save settings**.
-2. Set up a Spreed WebRTC server and continue with the next step.
+4. Set up a Spreed WebRTC server and continue with the next step.
    An easy-to-follow installation guideline can be found further below, see [Installation / Setup of a Spreed WebRTC server](#installation--setup-of-a-spreed-webrtc-server).
-3. You now should have a running Spreed WebRTC server.
+5. You now should have a running Spreed WebRTC server.
-4. This app requires you to change some settings in the `server.conf` of the Spreed WebRTC server (`webrtc.conf` if you use the packaged version), namely:
+6. This app requires you to change some settings in the `server.conf` of the Spreed WebRTC server (`webrtc.conf` if you use the packaged version), namely:
    1. In the **[http]** section:
       - Enable (= uncomment) **basePath** and set it to **/webrtc/**
         (`basePath = /webrtc/`)